bonsai-rx/docs/articles/create-package.md

     ```

     > [!NOTE]
-    > To include Bonsai workflow operators in your package, tag them as embedded resources by including this snippet in your project `.csproj` file.
+    > To include Bonsai `Workflow` operators in your package, tag them as embedded resources by including this snippet in your project `.csproj` file.
     >
     > ```c#
     > <ItemGroup>